% of recommended funding for state tobacco program

 Vermont Department of Health Access: As the department that oversees the benefits provided to Vermonters served by Medicaid insurance, DVHA partners with the VTCP on the tobacco benefit and its utilization by providers and beneficiaries.

 Centers for Disease Control and Prevention Office of Smoking and Health (OSH): is the lead federal agency for comprehensive tobacco prevention and control.
 OSH is a division within the National Center for Chronic Disease Prevention and Health Promotion, and funds each state and US territories for tobacco control and prevention activities.

 As stated by the CDC in the 2014 Best Practices Guide, the primary objectives of the recommended statewide comprehensive tobacco control program are to reduce tobacco use and the individual and societal burden of tobacco-related disease and death.
 Research indicates that the more a state spends on comprehensive tobacco programs, the greater the reductions in smoking.
 It is also found that the longer a States invests, the greater the impact and the more quickly it can be seen.
-Over the past ten years, the program and partners, with the commitment of leadership and the legislature, has reduced adult smoking from 20 percent to 14 percent (BRFSS 2020) and youth smoking from 18 percent to 7 percent (YRBS 2019).
-Unfortunately, during this same time period we have seen the rate of youth vaping increase dramatically from 15 percent to 26 percent (YRBS 2019).
+Over the past ten years, the program and partners, with the commitment of leadership and the legislature, has reduced adult smoking from 20 percent to 16 percent (BRFSS 2021) and youth smoking from 18 percent to 5 percent (YRBS 2021).
+Unfortunately, during this same time period we have seen the rate of youth vaping increase from 15 percent to 16 percent (YRBS 2021).

 - Continue implementation of several financial incentives for completion of counseling sessions available through the 802Quits program.
 Incentives and tailored protocols are offered for Medicaid members, those who are pregnant, Vermonters with mental health conditions and those that use menthol products.

 - Fund and promote the youth tobacco cessation text-based program, My Life My Quit.